arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_applier_adjust.md

 @RESTBODYPARAM{requireFromPresent,boolean,required,}
-if set to *true*, then the replication applier will check at start whether the start tick from which it starts or resumes replication is still present on the master.
+if set to *true*, then the replication applier will check at start whether the start tick from which it starts or resumes replication is still present on the Leader.
 If not, then there would be data loss.
 If *requireFromPresent* is *true*, the replication applier will abort with an appropriate error message.
 If set to *false*, then the replication applier will still start, and ignore the data loss.